 Besides enhancing the in-store experience for customers, virtual reality has numerous benefits for retailers.
-One of the most practical uses is for research purposes in the initial stage.
+One of the most practical uses is for research purposes in the initial stage, with or without the help of market research companies.
 As marketing psychologists struggled with guessing everything around planning stores, virtual reality allows them to trial potential layouts before building them.

 So, this saves both time and money and is also more precise than any existing alternative methods.
 By displaying numerous products and services with the help of virtual reality, you can understand if your idea will be successful even before it reaches the physical stores.
 As a business owner, this provides you with an understanding of your target audience’s expects and how they wish to communicate with your brand.

 Another reason why businesses are benefiting from virtual reality in such examples is because they warm up their potential clients and raise their interest by showing them what they can get.
 For instance, customers in the travel industry can get their holiday options before spending the money.

 In other words, virtual reality is completely transforming how businesses can promote their products and services.
 Companies are no longer spending money on creating product descriptions, photography, and videography but providing an experience.
 Allowing customers to view your products in context simplifies selling by delivering realistic experiences to your target audience instead of describing it for them.